SB County Public Health concerned with rising hospitalization rates, halts reopening - KEYT | KCOY

 According to the public health department, hospitalization rates have reached the highest on record since the pandemic began.

-As businesses have reopened, many have beeb spotted without a mask in public.
+As businesses have reopened, many have been spotted without a mask in public.

 This has been especially prevalent on State Street, with large crowds walking around downtown while dining at restaurants.

-On Thursday, a statewide order from California Governor Gavin Newsom requires people to wear masks in most indoor settings and outdoors when six-foot social distancing isn’t possible.
+On Thursday, a statewide order from California Governor Gavin Newsom requires people to wear masks in most indoor settings and outdoors when six-foot physical distancing isn’t possible.

 "Face coverings are a necessary and critical tool to reduce the spread the virus from an invisibly infected person to someone close by,” Hart said.